 A transcript is a complete chronological list of a student’s academic course work (including all courses attempted and grades earned).
 It does not show how specific courses apply or do not apply to University and college requirements as stipulated in this catalog.
 For example, developmental, non-repeatable and certain other courses are not counted toward minimum credits for degrees, but appear on transcripts.
 The Degree Audit Report (DAR) details all requirements applicable to a student’s academic program (degree, major, minor) and applies the student’s courses on the transcript (including transfer credit) to those requirements.
 The DAR should be used to identify requirements remaining when all registered courses are completed.
-The College of Natural Sciences and Mathematics Student Services Office (UH Room 3000) will provide an unofficial transcript and DAR to a College of Natural Sciences and Mathematics student presenting a picture ID.
-Students also may view their transcript and DAR through the myUT portal with Student Self-Service.
+Students may view their transcript and DAR through the myUT portal with Student Self-Service.

 Declaring or Changing a Major or Minor

-To declare a major or minor or change one previously declared, students must fill out a form that is available in the College Student Services Office (UH Room 3000 or at ALSMAdvising@utoledo.edu).
+To declare a major or minor or change one previously declared, students should connect with the College Student Services Office (UH Room 3000 or at ALSMAdvising@utoledo.edu) .

 Sequence of Courses

-There is no single prescribed sequence of courses, except that all first-year students should take NSM 1000 and any developmental courses required on the basis of placement testing and/or high school deficiencies.
+There is no single prescribed sequence of courses, except that all first-year students should take NSM 1000 and any courses required on the basis of placement testing and/or high school deficiencies.
 Students should consult the later sections of the catalog devoted to programs of study and course offerings, and they should review their programs with their academic advisors to ensure they complete courses in the proper sequences.
 In addition, students should use their Degree Audit Reports to track their progress.